xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-hilmi-bakhari-en.md

 **What other developer’s community are you involved in?**

 > I am also a part of the Java developer’s community.
-I sign up to the Java Community ProcessSM (JCPSM) Program, as well as participate in reviewing and providing feedback for the Java Specification Requests (JSRs).
+I sign up as an Associate Member to the Java Community ProcessSM (JCPSM) Program,  which provides me access and opportunity to review and provide feedback for the Java Specification Requests (JSRs).

 **What programming language do you specialize in?**